phightcovid/WebsiteBuilding/README.md

 # COVID_Diary
 The COVID Diary

+Compiled strorymap uploaded by Annika Avery of the Lakdawala Lab at the University of Pittsburgh

-Files included in COVID_Diary were compiled by ESRi for Storymap Cascade.
+Files included in COVID_Diary were compiled by ESRI for Storymap Cascade.
 Uploaded here with specific appid with the goal of hosting the web app on git hub.